 I have found that a seven step model for this direct intervention stage, focused on determining what direction to take in joint therapy, who to involve, and how individuals should be involved, can be useful in providing support for each client’s increasing awareness of self and other in relation to the internet bullying incident.

 ♦ Step # 1 - Individual Therapy Needs

 A first step in the seven step model for direct intervention is to decide on individual therapy needs.
 As you are well aware, reactions to the psychological trauma associated with victims of internet bullying are similar in form to other victimizations cases.
 The severity of the trauma reactions is generally associated with the extent and duration of the abuse, and the coping capacity of the victim.
 Clearly, clients need basic levels of strength, confidence, and control to work on relationship problems, and individual therapy generally is needed to assure the establishment of these basic interpersonal levels.

-As you recall from Track 4, Kasey and Laurie had been brought to counseling following a series of incidents in which Kasey was send harassing and threatening emails and instant messages to Laurie.
+As you recall from Section 4, Kasey and Laurie had been brought to counseling following a series of incidents in which Kasey had sent harassing and threatening emails and direct messages to Laurie.
 Although Kasey had been involved in other incidents of bullying, bullying had not been an ongoing pattern in Kasey’s life, and her problematic peer relationships had been relatively recent, and mostly related to her early pubertal development.

 A second step in the seven step model for direct intervention following an incident of internet bullying is to have individual discussions of common concerns.
 The goal of this stage is to lay the groundwork in preparations for the individuals to meet jointly.

 Clearly, all possible commonalities do not need to be discussed prior to a joint meeting, but in this second stage enough common concerns should be addressed so that something positive can occur during the meeting.
 As you know, observable progress is more important in early meetings that trying to arrange a joint session with the unrealistic hope of solving the problem once and for all.